Re-Elect Steve Fields for City Council

 Background

-As a Redmond resident, business owner, and community leader for over 30 years, my work and my passion has always been about connecting the actions of today with the future of tomorrow.
-During my career in financial and strategic planning I learned to see around the corners and develop strategies and take the actions to make things better.
+As a Redmond resident, business owner, and community leader for over 30 years, my work and passion has always been about connecting the actions of today with the future of tomorrow.
+During my career in financial and strategic planning, I learned to see around the corners and develop strategies and take the actions to make things better.

 Efficient, Effective and Transparent Government